 Students learn about the fundamental concepts of thermodynamics, electricity and nuclear processes; and about the concepts and theories that predict and describe the linear motion of objects.
 Further, they explore how scientists explain some phenomena using an understanding of waves.
 They engage with the concept of gravitational and electromagnetic fields, and the relevant forces associated with them.
-They study modern physics and models theories that. despite beina counterintuitive. fundamental are to our understanding of many common observable phenomena.
+They study modern physics and models that, theories despite being counterintuitive. are fundamental to our understanding of many common observable phenomena.